2020 Bathroom Flooring Trends: 20+ Ideas for an Updated Style

 This is one of the rare looks that never seems to go out of style, making it an excellent choice if you’re concerned about selling your home in the future.

-Designer Bathroom Flooring
+Stenciled Designer Bathroom Flooring

 I know, I know, “designer” is kind of a broad term.
 When I say designer, I really mean any looks that don’t resemble natural materials – shapes, patterns, metallic looks and designs in general.
+They can be so intricate that they look like they’ve been stenciled.
+These are sometimes ceramic encaustic tiles, which are known for their beautiful detailed designs.

 While natural looks like wood and stone are trending in a big way, young homeowners are steering towards more intricate designs and modern looks.
 You see, with the advancements in flooring technology, you can now find not just natural looks but beautifully printed designer tiles and planks, as well.